intel/document-automation/README.md

 cd $WORKSPACE/document-automation/docker
 docker compose --env-file env.ensemble -f docker-compose-ensemble.yml up
 ```
-Once the containers are launched successfully, you can open up a browser (Chrome recommended) and type in the following address:
+Once any of the deployments is launched successfully, you can open up a browser (Chrome recommended) and type in the following address:
 ```
 <head node ip>:8501
 ```